Jubilee Hall

 Requirements

 The Department's culminating Clinical Practice experience is two semesters long or one full year with a tenured cooperating teacher who has been pre-approved by the College's Office of Fieldwork and Certification.
-The first semester consists of 2 full days in the classroom and the following semester is full-time, full-semester teaching.
-Clinical Practice requires a developmental sequence of in-depth observation, planning, and teaching of all subjects or class periods, parent-teacher meetings, professional development workshops, and other relevant school experiences.
+Clinical Practice consists of a scaffolded sequence of in-depth observation, planning, and teaching of all subjects or class periods, parent-teacher meeting, professional development workshops, and other relevant school experiences.

-Applicants are required to enroll in the Department's Clinical Practice Seminar 6-credit course during the full-time teaching semester.
-Completion of a state approved performance assessment is a program requirement for Senior Seminar and a licensure requirement.
-Candidates are assessed on their full Clinical Practice year by a University supervisor, the cooperating teacher, and the Clinical Practice Seminar instructor.
+Applicants are required to enroll in the Department's Clinical Practice Seminar course during the full-time teaching semester.
+Completion of a state approved performance assessment is both a program requirement for Senior Seminar and a licensure requirement.
+Candidates are assessed on their full Clinical Practice year by a University supervisor and cooperating teacher.
+To qualify for completion of the degree and nomination for certification, candidates must earn a passing score on both the clinical evaluation tool and the performance assessment.

-Transfer candidates must complete a minimum of 24 credits at Seton Hall University before they may apply for senior Clinical Practice.
+Transfer candidates must complete a minimum of 24 credits at the University, and pass the applicable Praxis exam(s), before they may apply for senior Clinical Practice.

-Candidates are responsible for their own transportation to/from the field internship(s), pre-clinical internship(s), and senior clinical internship experience.
+Candidates are responsible for their own transportation to/from the clinical experiences/practice.
 Candidates with any concerns should contact the College's Office of Fieldwork and Certification and/or Office of Student Success.

 Application Procedure